school-of-data/GIS-curriculum/nigeria/module2/module2.md

 ![Flood hazard map from WMS loaded in QGIS](media/wms-3.png "Flood hazard map from WMS loaded in QGIS")

 Figure 2.23.
-Flood hazard map from WMS loaded in QGIS
+Sentinel-2 cloudless layer map from WMS loaded in QGIS
 7. Connecting to WFS follows the same procedure.